 Africa Sunrise Adoption in Canada has an HIV program for several countries in Africa.
 Inquire to see if singles are accepted into the program.

-Russia There are MANY orphans with HIV in need of parents right now.
-There are very limited regions from which men can adopt.
-I do not know if orphans with HIV are waiting in those regions.
-I’m happy to help research this topic.
-Try Adoption Center of Washington and Cradle of Hope.
-Please let me know if you know of any other agencies.
+Russia If you are outside the US, there are MANY orphans with HIV in need of parents right now.
+There are very limited regions from which men can adopt although I believe N*zhny Novg*rod may be an option.
+Previously, American men were working with Adoption Center of Washington and Cradle of Hope.
 Americans cannot adopt from this country as of January 1, 2013.

 Hungary allows single adoptive parents (particularly for older children and those with special needs) and does not state a preference between men and women.
 Try contacting About A Child or Children’s House International to find out if children with HIV are waiting.
 Hungarian Adoption Yahoo Group.

-Vietnam At the time of this writing, USA does not have a bilateral agreement with Vietnam so Americans cannot adopt.
-Vietnamese adoption is still open to citizens of other countries including Canada.
+Vietnam (updated 01/15) In the past, Americans have adopted orphans with HIV from Vietnam.
+After a period of closure, USA is now re-opening pilot programs with Vietnam.
+The 2 agencies to contact are Dillon Int’l (which has placed children with HIV) and Holt Int’l.
+Vietnamese adoption is also open to citizens of other countries including Canada.
 Contact Terre des Hommes Ontario which states in a January 20, 2011 update that, although the program is going through major changes, “adoption of special needs children will not be interrupted during this time”.
 Also Choices in BC, Formons une Famille in Quebec mentions children with HIV/AIDS and mentions “singles” without specifying men or women.
 TDH Quebec also states “singles” and they will discuss special needs adoptions only at this time.
 HIV+ children are waiting in Viet Nam.
 Also see the Vietnam Adoption Canada Yahoo Group.
 If you are outside of Canada, inquire with your adoption authority to find out if your country has a bilateral agreement with Vietnam.

 Panama I have heard of one HIV+ child who has been adopted from Panama by a married American couple.
 The family indicates there are more waiting children with HIV in Panama.
 According to the US Embassy in Panama, single persons may adopt a child of either gender.
 The American agencies working in Panama include Hands Across The Water, Families Through International Adoption and European Adoption Consultants.
 If you would like to provide official confirmation to an agency that single guys can adopt, you could request the policy directly from Panama’s Adoption Authority (in Spanish language of course): email@example.com